Skip to Main Content

-The department works to prepare our students for positive outcomes by ensuring inclusion and equity for students in our educational communities through ongoing multi-disciplinary collaboration and decision-making, intentional and individualized service provision and monitoring, and alignment with family and community partnerships.
+The Special Education Department of Montezuma-Cortez School District is proudly served by licensed special education teachers, paraprofessionals, and the Executive Director of Special Education.
+We are dedicated to preparing our students for positive outcomes in our educational communities through ongoing multi-disciplinary collaboration and decision-making, intentional and individualized service provision and monitoring, and alignment with family and community partnerships in the least restrictive environment.

-Referrals and information come through the special education team at a student’s home school.
-Please contact your school’s special education teacher or school psychologist, or Special Education Director Adria Bogle at 970-247-3261, for further information on special education referrals and the evaluation process in the Montezuma-Cortez School District.
+Please contact your school’s special education teacher or District Special Education Director, Lisa Megel at 970-565-7282 x 1118, for further information on special education referrals and the evaluation process in the Montezuma-Cortez School Distric

 Use the tabbed section below to learn more:

 Schools are required to show that all students receive a core curriculum that research has demonstrated to be effective for the majority of students.
-When that curriculum does not meet a specific student’s needs (either because the student is having difficulty learning, or because s/he already knows a concept), teachers are required to change their instruction address each student’s needs or with small groups of students.
+When that curriculum does not meet a specific student’s needs (either because the student is having difficulty learning, or because s/he already knows a concept), teachers are required to change their instruction to address each student’s needs.

 Teachers will closely monitor student progress resulting from these educational changes to be sure that the changes are effective for each student.
 Teachers will share those results with the student’s parents/guardians regularly.
 The results again will be used to determine whether a strategy or intervention needs to be changed to better support student learning.

-The RTI process is often represented as a circle: teach, assess, intervene; teach, assess, intervene.
+The Multi-Tiered System of Supports (MTSS) process is often represented as a three-tiered Triangle - Tier 1 - Core or General Education, Tier 2 – Targeted Intervention, Tier 3 – More Individualized Support and Analysis of Presenting Concerns.
 As students’ learning challenges become more serious, teachers provide students with more intensive instruction and support.
-Individual students may receive supports from more than one tier at the same time.
+Individual students may receive support from more than one tier at the same time.
 For example, a student may receive education within Tier 1 (core or general education) for reading, social studies, or science, and receive Tier 3 supports for math.
 The tiers indicate the intensity of interventions rather than a classification or label for an individual student.

-Tiered supports within an RtI process are available for all areas of instruction, including academics, behavior/emotional development, and advanced learning.
+Tiered supports within an MTSS process are available for all areas of instruction, including academics, behavior/emotional development, and advanced learning.

 Initially, schools check for overall academic and behavioral achievement through regularly administered universal screening, district, and state assessments.
 We use these assessment results to identify those students who need more or different opportunities to address either an area of weakness or an area of exceptional strength.